Fawlty22/Fawlty22/README.md

 ![Banner Photo](./HeaderImage.png)

 <p align="center"> Hello there!
 My name is Matthew Keys.
 I am a full-stack developer residing in upstate New York.
 As reflected in the widget below, I am proficient in JavaScript/TypeScript-based development, though I am familiar with other languages!
 I am experienced in React, having built my first projects using the framework, but Angular has stolen my heart lately.
-My preferred stack is therefore the MEAN stack, but I have been using NestJs instead of plain Express.
-However, the MNAN stack just doesn't quite have the same ring to it.  </p>
+My preferred stack is therefore the MEAN stack, though I have begun using NestJs instead of plain Express.
+ MySQL / Express(NestJS) / Angular / Node.js

 <div align="center">